UoMCS/Perentie/doc/developer_guide.rst

 			# way you must request this).
 			adjustment = MyClass.load_memory_image_decorator(self)

-			# Set a progress bar's adjutment object to the adjustment corresponding to
-			# this method.
-This adjustment will be updated as the method executes and
+			# This adjustment will be updated as the method executes and the progress
-			# the progress bar will be automatically redrawn by GTK to show this, no
+			# monitor can use the events fired by the adjustment to update a progress
-			# further code required!
+			# bar.
-			self.progressbar.set_adjustment(adjustment)
+			self.progress_monitor.set_adjustment(adjustment)

 		...